Quantum Transfer Learning for Real-World, Small, and High-Dimensional Datasets: Introduction

-To overcome the \emph{embedding} challenge, some studies proposed an embedding strategy for a toy dataset \cite{schuld}, as well as for real-world, big, and small-scale datasets \cite{sozogate}.
-In this past work \cite{sozogate}, its authors investigated a binary-label \emph{classic-quantum} classifier for embedding and classifying a two-label, small-scale Eurosat dataset in which they classified this specific binary dataset by measuring directly the output of the quantum layer.
-On the other hand, the article \cite{copy1} focused on a multi-label \emph{classic-quantum-classic} classifier in which they classified the same Eurosat dataset by measuring the last \emph{classic layer} but not a \emph{quantum layer} for a multi-class case.
-Furthermore, the authors of the article \cite{sozotgrs} already also introduced a single- and multi-qubit quantum classifier for embedding a certain practical dataset in a parametrized quantum circuit.
+To overcome the \emph{embedding} challenge, some studies already proposed an embedding strategy for a toy dataset \cite{schuld}, as well as for real-world, big, and low-dimensional datasets \cite{sozogate}.
+In the work of \cite{sozogate}, its authors investigated a binary-label \emph{classic-quantum} classifier for embedding and classifying a two-label, low-dimensional Eurosat dataset \cite{eurosat}, in which they classified this specific binary dataset by measuring directly the output of the quantum layer.
+On the other hand, the article \cite{copy1} focused on a multi-label \emph{classic-quantum-classic} classifier in which the authors classified the same Eurosat dataset by measuring the last \emph{classical layer} but not a \emph{quantum layer} for a multi-class case.
+Furthermore, the authors of \cite{sozotgrs} already also introduced a single- and multi-qubit quantum classifier for embedding a selected practical dataset in a parameterized quantum circuit.

 To overcome the \emph{small dataset} challenge, the authors of \cite{schuld_qtf} proposed a novel method named \emph{quantum transfer learning}, the quantum version of classical transfer learning.
-The classical transfer learning is a machinery for training fully-connected classical layers presiding on the top level of conventional DL architectures (for small datasets when the parameters of frozen conventional DL architectures are initialized a priori on big similar datasets).
+Classical transfer learning is a procedure for training fully-connected classical layers residing on the top level of conventional DL architectures (for small datasets, when the parameters of frozen conventional DL architectures are initialized a priori on big similar datasets).
 In contrast, quantum transfer learning trains a QML network placed on the top level of frozen conventional DL architectures instead of fully-connected classical layers (see Fig. \ref{fig: qtl}).
-In particular, for the quantum transfer learning, one replaces the fully-connected top layers of frozen conventional DL architectures by a multi-qubit QML network.
-One also profits from the advantage of quantum transfer learning since it simultaneously helps us to tackle the two challenges mentioned above.
+In particular, for quantum transfer learning, one replaces the fully-connected top layers of frozen conventional DL architectures by a multi-qubit QML network.
+One also profits from the advantage of quantum transfer learning since it simultaneously helps tackle the two challenges mentioned above.